 The Casio CT-X700 has 61 Full-Size Touch-Responsive Keys.

 The music databases comes with Casio CT-X700 is known as ‘Song Bank’.

 3 levels of touch sensitivity, or turn touch sensitivity off

-Who is the Casio CTX700 61-Key Portable Keyboard Most Suitable For?
+Who the Casio CT-X700 Keyboard is Most Suitable For?

-The Casio CTX700 61-Key Portable Keyboard comes with the necessary power supply.
+The Keyboard comes with the necessary power supply.